Central African Republic leader leaves U.N. early due to violence in Bangui

 A Reuters journalist saw a young man’s corpse in the street on Monday.
 Witnesses said he was killed by anti-balaka forces.

-Red Cross officials say a death toll was hard to establish as they have been prevented from entering neighbourhoods by protesters and armed groups.
+Red Cross officials say a death toll was hard to establish because they have been prevented from entering neighborhoods by protesters and armed groups.

 Private residences and offices for the International Organization for Migration (IOM) and a medical charity were pillaged Sunday afternoon, according to a Reuters witness.

-UNICEF said children were targeted, citing the murders of three boys aged 16 and 17, including one who was decapitated.
+UNICEF said children were targeted, citing the murders of three boys aged 16 and 17, one of whom was decapitated.

 The country erupted in violence after Seleka rebels seized power in the majority-Christian country in 2013, killing thousands and leaving hundreds of thousands still displaced.

-It has been led by a transitional government since January 2014, and was expected to vote in presidential polls scheduled for Oct.
+Central African Republic has been led by a transitional government since January 2014.
+Its citizens were expected to vote in presidential polls scheduled for Oct.
 18 but now widely expected to be postponed.

-Additional reporting by John Irish at the United Nations, Makini Brice in Dakar and Doina Chiacu in Washington; Writing by Matthew Mpoke Bigg; Editing by Alan Crosby and Lisa Shumaker
+Additional reporting by John Irish and Louis Charbonneau at the United Nations, Makini Brice in Dakar and Doina Chiacu in Washington; Writing by Matthew Mpoke Bigg; Editing by Alan Crosby and Lisa Shumaker